Campus lunch on the Stetson Green

 After the Hatter Welcome, it is time to get down to business and help the new team member acclimate to Stetson.
 This plan might include:

-• Benefits meeting: If an employee is eligible, schedule a Benefits meeting for your employee with People Operations/HR within the first two weeks of employment, by contacting Haley Coates.
+• Benefits meeting: If an employee is eligible, schedule a Benefits meeting for your employee with People Operations/HR within the first two weeks of employment, by contacting our Benefits Administrator, Jess Williams.

 • Submit a Stetson Announcement to share the great news of your new team member.
 Instructions and examples can be found here